prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 because that requires to manage an extra component +CRDs on top of the Prometheus operator.
 Having the Silence CRD as part of prometheus-operator provides users with a better experience: there is no need to install another operator or build a system on top of it to provide that functionality.

-By Adding support for `Silence` CRD in the prometheus-operator, this will make users more flexible in terms of choosing the tool to deploy their silences and will free others from managing a standalone component within the stack.
+Adding support for `Silence` CRD in the Prometheus-operator will provide more flexibility to users in terms of choosing the tool to deploy their silences and will free users from managing a standalone component within the stack.

 ## Pitfalls of the current solution